DaktaDeo/multipass-docs/src/reference/markdown.md

 A custom link is triggered by the opening curly brace and the word link, exactly as shown:`{link`

 ##### Attributes:
 - `model` (required): Specifies the type of model the link refers to.
 Must be enclosed in single or double quotes.
+This attribute is always in lowercase.
 - `id` (required): A unique identifier for the link, which can be numeric or alphanumeric.
 Numeric identifiers don't require quotes.
+This attribute is always in lowercase.
 - `text` (optional): The display text for the link.
 Must be enclosed in single or double quotes.
+This attribute is always in lowercase.
 - `slug` (optional): A slug representing a more readable or SEO-friendly identifier.
 Must be enclosed in single or double quotes.
+This attribute is always in lowercase.

 ### Usage Examples
 1. Basic link with model and ID: